 The Exodus event is an ever-recurring redemption of humanity whenever people open up and enter into the experience.
 Remembering the history of Israel is fundamental to the religious life of Christians, in which Jesus' sacrifice on the Cross relives the Exodus from Egypt, a person's conversion repeats the crossing of the Jordan as the Jewish people entered the Promise Land, and the descent of the Holy Spirit on Jesus' disciples on Pentecost parallels the giving of the Torah on Mt.
+Sinai.

-Sinai.409 power of repentance and the opportunity to renew our relationship with Him.
+The most important message in the Torah is that regardless of our fall from God, He provides always the power of repentance and the opportunity to renew our relationship with Him.
 The original tablets of the Ten Commandments marked the initial revelation to Israel at Sinai, a gift of grace.
 The making of the golden calf brought forth the concept of repentance and the return to the everlasting covenant.
 For the breaking of the first tablets of the Ten Commandments led to their replacement, in which the second tablets were greater than the first, by bringing forth the power of repentance and rebirth.